 Posts by Joan Ferenczy

-Joan Ferenczy is Vice President, Financial Instrument Fraud Officer at Freddie Mac.
+Joan Ferenczy is the Vice President of Enterprise Fraud Risk at Freddie Mac.
 Ferenczy first joined Freddie Mac in 1982 and has held a number of positions of increasing responsibility with the company's fraud investigations unit since 1989.
-Ferenczy reports to Mark DeLong, Freddie Mac's Senior Vice President of Enterprise Operational Risk Management.
-Under Ferenczy's direction, Freddie Mac's team of professional investigators aggressively probes and pursues individuals and companies who may have committed fraudulent acts involving mortgages owned by Freddie Mac.
-These investigations have led to hundreds of indictments and convictions, and tens of millions of dollars in civil judgments and restitution orders.
+Ferenczy reports to Mark DeLong, Freddie Mac's Senior Vice President of Enterprise Operational Risk.
+Under Ferenczy’s direction, Freddie Mac’s team of professional investigators aggressively investigate individuals and companies who may have committed fraudulent acts involving mortgages owned by Freddie Mac.
+Over the years, these investigations have led to hundreds of indictments and convictions by federal and state prosecutors, and tens of millions of dollars in civil judgments and restitution orders.

 Can you spot the fraud in this rental ad?
 It looks like your typical Internet home-for-rent ad.
 This one happened to be on Craigslist and the fraud could cost an unwary renter thousands of dollars.
 Here’s the scam: the advertiser doesn’t own the house at the address.
 Freddie Mac does.
 It was never for rent and it’s scheduled to close next month.
 (Craigslist immediately pulled the ad after they were notified about the problem.)